mnapoli/mnapoli.fr/source/_posts/2014-09-21-decoupling-packages.md

     }
 }

-// That pseudo-syntax tells that this is a weak-interface type-hinting function run(<<FooInterface>> $foo) {
+// That pseudo-syntax tells that this is a dynamic interface checking function run(<<FooInterface>> $foo) {
 	echo $foo;
 }